zdelrosario/data-science-curriculum/paper.md

 introduces the concept of isolating rows and columns of a dataset.
-While many exercises point to an external reading, exercises mainly provide students with hands-on practice on new concepts; for instance `e-data01-isolate` has students work with a dataset of flights to select columns matching the pattern `"_time"` and rows matching the destination `"LAX"`.
+While many exercises point to an external reading, exercises mainly provide students with hands-on practice on new concepts; for instance `e-data01-isolate` has students work with a dataset of flights to select columns matching the pattern `"*_time"` and rows matching the destination `"LAX"`.
 The exercise solutions are available in a [web-based solution manual](https://zdelrosario.github.io/data-science-curriculum/index.html), and are intended to be provided to students *from the beginning of the course*.
-Many of these exercises contain unit tests, which allow students to check the correctness of their work immediately---this provides immediate formative feedback.
+Many of these exercises contain unit tests, which allow students to check the correctness of their work immediately---this provides instantaneous formative feedback.

 **Challenges** are designed to be substantial (~3 hours or longer) hands-on